bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

 ## Step 2 - Building our Routes and Controllers (API Specifications)

-### `'/account'`
+### `'/budget'`

-* Your account should have a `post` method.
-So you can use a controller called something like `accountCreate` to save your data through.
+* Your budget should have a `post` method.
+So you can use a controller called something like `budgetCreate` to save your data through.
-* Only worry about creating `ONE` account for now.
+* Only worry about creating `ONE` budget for now.

-* **NOTE** We only want to `create` an account, no need to write a getter or even update the account total directly.
+* **NOTE** We only want to `create` an budget, no need to write a getter or even update the budget total directly.
 When we call for data to see how much is left in our budget, we'll write a separate endpoint that aggregates that information for us.
-We want to keep our account total `'pure'` and unaffected by our queries.
+We want to keep our budget total `'pure'` and unaffected by our queries.

 ### `'/category'`